NOAA-Big-Data-Program/bdp-data-docs/README.md

 # BDP-Docs
-This repository contians a collection of documentation for publicly available datasets hosted by the NOAA Big Data Program.
+This repository contians a collection of documentation for publicly available datasets hosted by the NOAA Open Data Dissemination Program (NODD).